How did the Roman Republic conquer Italy?

 In this way, they could gain an advantage over their rivals in trade and warfare.

-Despite the fact that the Romans did not engage in conflict for solely for religious reasons, they frequently employed religious justifications to support their military efforts.
+Despite the fact that the Romans did not engage in conflict solely for religious reasons, they frequently employed religious justifications to support their military efforts.

 The fetial priests (fetiales) were engaged in making a formal announcement of war according to fetial law.